 - Monitoring Progress: Diagnostic evaluations also provide a baseline against which progress can be measured.
 Professionals can periodically reevaluate whether the chosen treatment or intervention works and adjust as needed.
 This ensures that individuals can make informed choices about their health, education, or other aspects of their lives.

-- Preventing Misdiagnosis: Without accurate diagnosis, there’s a risk of misdiagnosis, which can lead to ineffective or even harmful treatments.
+- Preventing Misdiagnosis: Without an accurate diagnosis, there’s a risk of misdiagnosis, which can lead to ineffective or even harmful treatments.
 These assessments help reduce these risks and ensure the right condition is addressed.

 - Access to Services: In education, an assessment may be necessary for a student to access special education services or accommodations.
 It ensures that individuals with specific needs receive the support they require.